Tourism in Hawaii: Refuse

+Studies show that the tourism sector accounts for 10.7% of Hawaii's waste generation.
 The average guest generates approximately 3.3 kg of waste per day.
 In order to reduce the generation of plastic waste, Hawaii has begun to ban the use of single-use plastic and polystyrene foam on a county-by-county approach.
 A ban on polystyrene foam containers took effect in Maui County on December 31, 2018; a similar ban started in Hawaii County (the Big Island) on July 1, 2019.
-Oahu's ban on single-use plastic and polystyrene will take effect on January 1, 2021.
+Oahu's ban on single-use plastic and polystyrene went into effect on January 1, 2021.
 Two bills were considered by the Hawaii State Legislature in early 2019, which would have been the first state-wide bans on food service plastics in America.
 SB367 would ban the use of polystrene foam food containers statewide; that bill died in committee in March 2019.
 SB522 would ban single-use plastic beverage bottles, utensils, stirring sticks, polystyrene foam containers, and straws starting in 2021; that bill was modified in committee to create a working group to make recommendations on how to reduce plastic waste instead.

+The beaches in Hawaii are becoming increasingly filled with trash, especially plastics.
+This becomes a problem not only environmentally, but also could have a negative impact on the economy as visitors come for the sandy beaches and pollutants such as trash or plastics decrease the appeal of Hawaii as a vacation destination.
+Kamilo Beach on the southeastern tip of the island of Hawaii has acquired the nickname "Plastic Beach" for its accumulation of plastic trash, much of it borne via ocean currents and trade winds from the nearby Great Pacific Garbage Patch.
+It is estimated that 15 to 20 ST of trash, 96% of which is plastic, washes ashore here annually.
+An often unknown source of pollution near beaches is sunscreens that contain petrochemical-based UV filters.
+These chemicals can damage the beaches as well as nearby coral reef habitats.